sai-d-build/circuit_stem/DOCS/REFACTOR_PLAN.md

 *   **Event Bus:** For more complex interactions between components that don't involve direct power flow, we could implement a global event bus.
 A component's `InteractionBehavior` could fire an event (e.g., `ButtonPressedEvent`), and other components could have `ListeningBehavior`s that react to it.

 This refactoring will result in a highly professional, maintainable, and extensible architecture that will serve the project well into the future.

+Pending: lib/ui/widgets/component_palette.dart.
+This widget is heavily reliant on the old ComponentType enum for its logic.
+I will read the file to understand its implementation and then refactor it to work with our new string-based, behavior-driven component model.